top of page

 What are we?

-A conscious leadership movement is needed now, more than ever!
+Yebokola community is dedicated to co-creating a just world.
+Our offering is coaching, consulting and other developmental services.
 We are specifically passionate about working with activist leaders looking to integrate diversity, equity and inclusion (DEI), well being, or social-justice themes into their leadership agenda.
 We are grateful for the opportunity to walk this path alongside you.

 What do we do?